As an Arizona taxpayer, you have a unique opportunity to direct your tax money to schools and charities you support and believe in.

 Sorry, but no. If your tax liability — the amount of taxes you owe for a given year — is less than your donation, the credit can be used only to reduce your liability to zero.
 You can’t get an additional refund.
-Unused tax credits, except for donations made to the military-family funds, can be applied to future tax years, but not beyond five consecutive years.
+Unused tax credits, except for donations made to the Military Family Relief Fund, can be applied to future tax years, but not beyond five consecutive years.

 If I claim a tax credit, can I also write off the donation on my taxes?

-Generally, donations claimed as a tax credit cannot also be used as an itemized deduction on your Arizona income tax return.
-You may be able to deduct the contributions made before Aug.
-28, 2018, on your federal tax return, again depending on your situation.
-See a tax professional for help.
+Generally, donations claimed as a tax credit cannot also be used as an itemized deduction on your Arizona income tax return or for federal income taxes.

-Once I make the donation, how do I get the credit?
+Once I donate, how do I get the credit?

 When is the deadline?

-Donations to the Arizona Military Relief Fund must be paid before the annual cap of $1 million is reached, which was Aug.
-27 in 2018.
-If you donate after the cap is reached, your donation will be returned.
+Donations to the Arizona Military Family Relief Fund must be paid before the annual cap of $1 million is reached, which this year was Dec.
+8.

-For federal tax-deduction purposes, all donations are deductible only in the year paid.
-Contributions in all other categories must be paid on on before April 15, 2019 — those made between Jan.
-1 and April 15, 2019, can be claimed on your 2018 or 2019 Arizona income tax return.
+Contributions in all other categories must be paid on or before April 15, 2022 — those made between Jan.
+1 and April 15, 2022, can be claimed as a credit on your 2021 or 2022 Arizona income tax return.

 A credit of up to $800 for married filing jointly and up to $400 for all other filers is available for cash contributions to a qualifying charitable organization.